 2018 March – World Half Marathon Championships

 Also, SEA Games Champion Soh Roi Yong improved his season-best to 1:08:28 at the world half marathon champs in Valencia, Spain.
 So the Singaporean finished 121 of 152 entries.
-While Rio Olympian Jane Vongvorachoti of Thailand clocked 1:21.52 to finish 105 of 117 entries.
+At the same time, Rio Olympian Jane Vongvorachoti of Thailand clocked 1:21.52 to finish 105 of 117 entries.

 2019 January SEA Roundup Athletics